Skip to main content

 You need to soft delete the higher version segment before you try to restore the lower version segment.

-If you try to restore a v1 segment at this point, the v1 segment gets automatically soft deleted when it gets restored.
-This occurs because there is an existing v2 segment that corresponds to it in use already .
-To avoid that, soft delete the corresponding v2 segment first.
+If you try to restore the v1 segment at this point, the v1 segment gets automatically soft deleted when it gets restored.
+This occurs because the v2 segment that's active is more recent.
+To avoid that, soft delete the v2 segment first.
 Then, restore the v1 segment.

 Learn more